ClinicalTrialsHub: Bridging Registries and Literature for Comprehensive Clinical Trial Access: UI Design

 \paragraph{Main Search Page.} The main search interface (an overview is shown in \autoref{fig:SearchPage}; additional screenshots are available in \autoref{app:UI-SearchPage}) offers a unified search experience.
 In \textbf{search bar panel}, users can enter natural language queries (top) or use structured input forms specifying condition, intervention, and other terms for PICO-based search (middle), or utilize expert-level PubMed/CTG query forms (bottom).
 The \textbf{search results} display a ranked list of trials from both CTG and PubMed sources, with merged entries when a trial appears in both databases.
 A \textbf{filtering sidebar} enables refinement by data source, study type, phase, design allocation, and other trial-specific categories.
 The \textbf{details sidebar} provides a quick preview of abstracts and metadata when clicking trial titles. \demoname also provides two experimental features to enhance the search experience.
 Users can specify \textbf{inclusion and exclusion criteria} for early-stage screening; when viewing a trial's preview sidebar, the system provides a quick eligibility assessment based on the abstract and metadata.
 Additionally, an \textbf{AI-insight} feature generates five context-aware insights based on the current search results, supporting iterative Q\&A by maintaining context from the user's queries and recent interactions.

-\paragraph{Individual Trial Detail Page.} Upon selecting a trial, users access a comprehensive detail page (an overview is shown in \autoref{fig:DetailPage}; additional screenshots are provided in \autoref{app:UI-DetailPage}) with three main components evaluated in our studies: \textbf{Structured Information} displays trial metadata in an easy-to-navigate format.
-This information is directly available for registered trials on CTG, while for PubMed-only items it is extracted from free-text articles; \textbf{Full Text} shows the entire publication text for PubMed entries.
-For CTG entries, referenced PMC articles are listed, and these can then be clicked and expanded to full text as well. \textbf{Interactive QA} allows users to ask questions about the trial, with answers generated by an LLM fed PMC articles or CTG structured data depending on the item, and generates evidence-based responses.
-When users click the evidence, it auto-scrolls and highlights upon clicking a citation for verification.
+\paragraph{Individual Trial Detail Page.} Upon selecting a trial, users access a comprehensive detail page (an overview is shown in \autoref{fig:DetailPage}; additional screenshots are provided in \autoref{app:UI-DetailPage}).
+Each entry is categorized as \textit{CTG-only}, \textit{PubMed-only}, or \textit{merged} when bidirectional references link a CTG registration to PMC articles.
+The detail page provides three main components: \textbf{Structured Information} displays trial metadata in an easy-to-navigate format, directly available for CTG entries and extracted from free text for PubMed-only items; \textbf{Full Text} shows the publication text for PubMed entries, while for CTG entries referenced PMC articles can be expanded inline.
+Since mappings are not always one-to-one---interim reports or sub-studies may reference a single registration, or multiple registrations across trial phases may cite the same final article---the detail page surfaces all linked records and allows toggling between them; information extraction is performed independently for each article. \textbf{Interactive QA} generates evidence-grounded responses linked to specific source sentences that auto-scroll and highlight upon clicking a citation.